latrawy1/CSSHexagon/README.md

 it make a demo called [index2.html] at the root folder

+### use transform to create
+this also takes advantage of overflow:hidden, but it doesnt need many div. the demo is in [index3.html]

 ## Future
 it is hard for i to do further research. but i will try my best to realize the effect in demo.jpg